replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cgroups.md

 > The ability to copy folders was introduced in Troubleshoot v0.96.0

-The `cgroups` is used to gather [Control Group](https://www.man7.org/linux/man-pages/man7/cgroups.7.html) configuration from a linux based system and stores this information on s json file.
+The `cgroups` is used to gather [Control Group](https://www.man7.org/linux/man-pages/man7/cgroups.7.html) configuration from a linux based system and stores this information on a json file.
 The collector expects an optional `mountPoint` parameter where the cgroup virtual filesystem is expected to be mounted.
 The collector checks for the version of `cgroups` and all enabled controllers.

 ## Parameters